 As the teletherapy industry grows and digital continues to play a big role in our daily lives, coaching practices are also adapting to meet changing client needs.
 Most importantly, coaching clients are looking online for time-efficient processes that can deliver lasting results, while fitting flexibly into a busy schedule.

 Enter online coaching, a rapidly-expanding field that allows coaches to overcome distance, travel, and cost constraints to help even more people.
-Read on to discover how online coaching is being used to develop and guide people in a range of sectors, from healthcare to education, business, and more.
+Read on to discover how online coaching and coaching software like Quenza are being used to develop and guide people in a range of sectors, from healthcare to education, business, and more.

 What is Online Coaching?

 Online coaching is also called virtual coaching, e-coaching, and distance coaching, among other things.
 Being a relatively new – albeit fast-growing – field of practice, the terms were originally used to describe:

 A developmental partnership, in which all or most of the learning dialogue takes place using email, either as the sole medium or supplemented by other media.

 Newer publications have expanded this definition as the practice has evolved, as online coaching now includes a range of digital media:

 “Coaching mediated through modern media and argue that e-coaching is characterized by replacing face to face communication with modern media.”

 From these and other sources, online coaching involves a few key elements:

 - Just like face-to-face coaching, online coaching is a non-hierarchical, developmental relationship between practitioner and client.
 As such, it’s concerned with individual growth and the provision of support to help clients achieve their goals.
 This means it’s distinct from teletherapy, telepsychiatry, and other mental health-related treatments.